Muterra/doc-golix/spec.md

 ### 5. Target GUID

-The GUID of the GEOC resource to bind to.
+The GUID of the resource to bind to.
+Valid choices are:

+1. Static GEOC address
+2. Dynamic GOBD address

+Binding to the address prevents its removal by the persistence provider.

 ### 6. Address algorithm